tomhendra/courses/19-testing-javascript/README.md

 - If we run `npm t` again we will see the output contains `class="autoScalingText"`.
 - Even if we are not loading the styles into JS DOM we cna at least make assertions on the className that's being applied for our CSS modules.
 - Note that order does matter, in that the `.module.css` files would match first with regular `.css` files using our empty object file mock.

+### 5.6.
+Generate a Serializable Value with Jest Snapshots